When I first started growing peppers, I had no idea there would so many different types of jalapeno peppers I could grow.

 Some of these varieties display stretch marks, or corking, which lets you know they’re ready.

-Personally, I recommend you pick jalapenos in various color stages and sizes to see what tastes the best to you.
+Personally, I recommend experimenting with the jalapeno pepper variety you grow by picking them in various color stages and sizes.
+This way, you can discover what tastes the best to you.

 CONTINUE READING THE TYPES OF CHILI PEPPERS SERIES: